polymathic-institute/polybok/Literature Notes/Communication/Copyrighting/Creating a Tone of Voice Guide.md

 Having the "because" section is important to help reduce the guesswork involved.

-An technically intensive tool would be the Iambic pentameter - a traditional poetry metric line and Shakespeare's favourite meter.
+A technically intensive tool would be the Iambic pentameter - a traditional poetry metric line and Shakespeare's favourite meter.
 It is defined as five sets of two-syllables alternating between unstressed and stressed syllables.

 There are some debate around if a brand should have a different tone of voice for different social platforms.
 The perspective taken here is subtle: using the same tone of voice, but modulating it by the context of the subject.